-For 30 mg vial: Using a sterile syringe, slowly inject 1.8 mL Sterile Water for Injection, USP, into the POLIVY vial, with the stream directed toward the inside wall of the vial to obtain a concentration of 20 mg/mL of POLIVY.
+Using a sterile syringe, slowly inject 1.8 mL of Sterile Water for Injection, USP, into the 30 mg POLIVY vial, or 7.2 mL of Sterile Water for Injection, USP, into the 140 mg POLIVY vial, with the stream directed toward the inside wall of the vial to obtain a concentration of 20 mg/mL of POLIVY.
 Swirl the vial gently until completely dissolved.

 Do not shake.

-3. Inspect:
+3. INSPECT

-Inspect the reconstituted solution for discoloration and particulate matter.
 The reconstituted solution should appear colorless to slightly brown, clear to slightly opalescent, and free of visible particulates.
-Do not use if the reconstituted solution is discolored, is cloudy, or contains visible particulates.
+Discard the reconstituted solution if it is discolored, cloudy, or contains visible particulates.